Practicum & Internship Program

 If you feel called to this work, we welcome your application.

 Interested in deepening your connection with the Somatic Nature Therapy Institute?
-Explore our range of trainings designed for counselors, coaches, educators, and healers ready to expand their practice and impact.
+Explore our range of trainings designed for counselors, coaches, educators, and healers ready to expand their practice & impact.